netarchivesuite/netsearch/README.md

 Each folder has an install guide.
 You only need to git clone and build the warc-indexer project for a jar-file, the rest is included in the release package.

+**Validation tool**
+The sub-module netarchive-warcindexvalidationtool can validate a Arc/Warc file.
+And can also validate the Warc-index has created the correct number of documents in the Solr-index from a given Arc/Warc file.
+See the README.TXT in this module.

 **Performance test**

 https://plus.google.com/+TokeEskildsen/posts/4yPvzrQo8A7